Want to delay payments? Here's what you need to know about escrow

 - Delayed Payouts: This works in a straightforward manner: collect a payment from the payer, but then hold onto the funds for a short time before sending them on to the payee.
 Because this looks the most like escrow, we currently set a limit of 14 days as the maximum time the payment can be held.
 We’ve generally found it to be the case that the longer you hold onto a payment before sending it to its eventual destination, the more nervous the regulators get.
 So we felt that this limit struck a good balance between a level of risk we were comfortable with and a level of flexibility needed by our partners.

 - Tipping Point Payments: For this method, the platform collects the credit info from the payer at the time that the transaction is initiated.
 However, we don’t actually charge the card until a later date when a given condition is met.
-This is a very common feature for our crowdfunding partners, who use it to create campaigns where donors’ cards aren’t charged until a fundraising threshold is met.
 It’s flexible enough to be used as a practical alternative to a delayed payment, but doesn’t present as much risk, because the platform is never actually holding on to funds for any length of time.

 If you’d like to learn more about how our delayed payouts work, contact our API team at API@wepay.com